RifalinaDian/RifalinaDian/README.md

 ## 🔬 Research & Skills
 - **Research Focus:** I enjoy delving into complex geophysical topics and studying various geological processes to understand the Earth better.
 - **Skills:**
-  - **Geological Sketching:** Creating detailed and accurate geological maps and diagrams.
+  - **Geological Sketching:** Crafting detailed and accurate sketches of geological outcrops and formations.
   - **Academic Writing:** Producing well-researched essays and papers on geosciences and geological phenomena.

 ## 📬 Contact